 WWLP submitted amendments to the original application with an updated project layout.

 WWLP submitted applications to the AUC to construct, own, and operate the power plant, substation, and interconnection infrastructure.

 Potentia Renewables Inc. entered into a partnership with Greengate Power Corporation for the Wheatland Wind Project.

 Wheatland Wind Project LP (WWLP) is a partnership between Potentia Renewables and Greengate Power Corporation.

 Greengate Power Corporation is a leading renewable energy company based in Calgary, Alberta.
-To date, Greengate has successfully developed 450 MW of operating wind projects in Alberta.
-These projects represent over 30% of the wind energy generated in Alberta and provide a clean source of energy to approximately 200,000 homes.
+To date, Greengate has successfully developed over $1.6 billion of operating / in-construction wind and solar projects in Alberta, capable of powering more than 350,000 homes.